Phil Hughes (baseball): San Diego Padres

-Hughes is an avid sports card collector.
-Since September 2019, he has recorded and published videos of himself opening packs to YouTube under the channel name Phil’s Pulls.

 Scouting report

-Hughes's pitch repertoire has varied over the years, although his main pitch has consistently been a four-seam fastball at 92–95 mph, and he has also relied on a spike curveball in the range of 73–77 mph.
-He has also developed a mid-80s Vulcan changeup against left-handed hitters, and in mid-2012, he developed a low-80s slider to right-handers.
+Hughes's pitch repertoire varied over the years, although his main pitch was a four-seam fastball at 92–95 mph.
+He also relied on a spike curveball in the range of 73–77 mph.
+Hughes developed a mid-80s Vulcan changeup against left-handed hitters.
 Hughes added a cut fastball in the high 80s as a weapon against right-handers in the 2008 season, and he used the pitch 16% of the time in the 2009 and 2010 seasons: